 Cats spend so much time napping that it’s natural to assume they are sleeping peacefully.
 This makes it unnerving to watch a cat seemingly react to a dream.
-A sleeping cat may cry, growl, hiss, and swipe claws in its sleep.
+A sleeping cat may cry, growl, hiss, and swipe its claws while asleep.

 Cats enter REM sleep while dozing, so cats do dream.
 This makes it almost certain that cats can endure night terrors.
 It is believed that cats’ dreams are re-enactments of the events of a day.
 If the cat had a bad or frightening experience, it may be re-lived after dark.

-While it can be upsetting to watch a cat suffering a nightmare, never wake it up.
+While it can be upsetting to watch a cat experiencing a nightmare, you should never wake it up.
 Sleep, regardless of dreams, is pivotal to felines.
-If a cat is already spooked by a dream, you’ll likely be clawed or bitten.
-Leave your cat to come around, offering reassurance when it wakes.
+If a dream spooks a cat, you’ll likely be clawed or bitten.
+Leave your cat to come around naturally, offering reassurance when it wakes.